 This email gets a few things done.

-First, it thanks them up front for what they do.
-It validates their hard work on their blog.
-Even though that’s a simple statement…trust me, it means a lot for these bloggers.
+First, it thanks her upfront for what she does.
+It validates her hard work on her blog.
+Even though that’s a simple statement…trust me, it means a lot to these bloggers.
 They wouldn’t be blogging for the public if they didn’t want that kind of recognition.

 Second, you make your request clear.
-You don’t go into the seven points why they should let you write for them.
+You don’t go into the seven points why she should let you write for them.
 You get to the point right away.

 Third, you provide proof that you have the chops to get the job done by mentioning other blogs you’ve written for.
 Now, if this is your very first guest blogging pitch, then you’ll have to rely on your own blog.